-For most people in our community, visiting beautiful Straßbourg is the “go to” town in the Alsace.
-One of the most popular or worthwhile event in this city is the December Weihnachtsmarket, which is the oldest Christmas Market in France.
+For many travelers, beautiful Straßbourg is the “go-to” town in the Alsace.
+One of the most popular or worthwhile events in this city is the December Weihnachtsmarket, which is the oldest Christmas Market in France.
 Taking place in the main square of Straßbourg, the streets are lined with scents and sites that are a feast for the eyes.

 We were lucky for this recent visit as there was an art exhibit of magnificent paintings on display in the church.
 Built in the 12th Century and surviving the French Revolution, this church is considered the gem of churches in the Alsace.
 After touring the church, we popped in at the bakery across the street.

-Known for it’s ceramic pottery, Soufflenheim is the “Land of the Haguenau Forest and Land of Potters.”
-This town is also known for it’s active tourism, hiking, biking and especially golfing.
+Known for its ceramic pottery, Soufflenheim is the “Land of the Haguenau Forest and Land of Potters.”
+This town is also known for its active tourism, hiking, biking and especially golfing.

-A drive to Obenai is under 2 hours southwest of Stuttgart, just over 2 hours south of Kaiserslautern and approximately 2 hours and 45 minutes south of Wiesbaden.
-You can also click on DB Bahn for train information.
+Visiting all three villages can often be done as a day trip.
+A drive to Obernai is under 2 hours southwest of Stuttgart, just over 2 hours south of Kaiserslautern and approximately 2 hours and 45 minutes south of Wiesbaden.
+You can also check the DB Bahn website for train information.

 Author’s Profile: Wendy Payne is a military spouse and lives with her family in Stuttgart, Germany.
 She is a freelance writer, blogger and photographer.
 She also enjoys gardening, hiking, yoga and sharing Europe with people.